2017 Interstate 75 rock-throwing murders

-The 2017 Interstate 75 rock-throwing incidents were a series of rock and sandbag throwing incidents from two highway overpasses by teenagers along Interstate 75 that caused two deaths in separate incidents in 2017: one in Michigan and one in Ohio.
+In 2017, two people were murdered in separate incidents – one in Michigan and one in Ohio – when teenagers threw rocks and sandbags from two highway overpasses along Interstate 75.

-Michigan rock throwing death
+Michigan I-75 rock-throwing murder

-Kenneth White, 32, was killed on October 18, 2017, when a 6 lb rock thrown by a group of five teens (Mikadyn Payne, Trevor Gray, Alexzander Miller, Mark Sekelsky and Kyle Anger) crashed through the windshield of the van he was riding in on Interstate 75 in Michigan, in Vienna Township, 80 miles north of Detroit.
+Kenneth White, 32, was murdered on October 18, 2017, when a 6 lb rock was thrown by a group of five teens: Mikadyn Payne, Trevor Gray, Alexzander Miller, Mark Sekelsky and Kyle Anger.
+The rock crashed through the windshield of the van he was riding in on Interstate 75 in Michigan, in Vienna Township, 80 miles north of Detroit.
 Other cars were also damaged by rocks a group of four boys were throwing.
 All of the teenagers were from the Clio, Michigan area.

 Incident

 The teenagers confessed to having thrown multiple rocks at cars driving south on I-75 from their position on the Dodge Road overpass in Vienna Township.
-They also confessed to playing a game called "overpassers" where hitting a car, which was called a "dinger," earned points.
+They also confessed to playing a game called "overpassing" where hitting a car, which was called a "dinger," earned points.
 They competed in this for money.
 The five teenagers had gathered large rocks, one weighing 20 lbs, from a dead-end street in Vienna Township, loading them into the flatbed of a pickup truck, before driving to the overpass where they were dropped onto cars as they passed below.